sblandford/wifi-xlation/src/doc/Docker variables and mount points.md

 #### Default: xlation.example.com
 The domain that will used for the application.
 This must be a public domain for which you have control of the DNS records.
 Normally this domain will be over-ridden by a local DNS server on the LAN to access this application.
 Any public access of this domain could just be a holding page reminding people to connect via WiFi when inside the venue.

+## QR_CODE_URL
+The URL that the QR code shown by the QR button will point to.
+If left blank then it simply shows the current URL

 ## HTTPS_ENABLE
 #### Default: false
 Enable SSL if possible.
 This is possible when valid SSL certificate files are supplied